Lizzd/video-stitching-project3/README.md

 python match_pairs.py
 ```

--To run the Vibe algorithm to get the foreground and background
+- To run the Vibe algorithm to get the foreground and background
 ``` python
 cd vibe
 python vibe_demo.py